AKSW/docs.ontowiki.net/guides/developer/index.md

    sudo service mysql start

-Now put a copy of eLDS into */var/www/myow*! ( [[InstallFromGit]] )
+Now put a copy of OntoWiki into */var/www/myow*! ( [[InstallFromGit]] )

-Currently the testability of eLDS is getting refactored so change your current branch
+Currently the testability of OntoWiki is getting refactored so change your current branch

    cd /var/www/myow && hg update OntoWiki-RefactoringTestability